robmolenda/belly-button-challenge/README.md

 # Resources used

-I consulted the Xpert Learning Assistance for help with slicing and reversing data for the bar chart.
+I consulted the Xpert Learning Assistance along with askBCS (ask-310943) for help with slicing and reversing data and assistance in building the bar chart.